osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 A common problem with resources is that they require a path on the webserver.
 This creates a maintenance burden since often these resources (mostly Javascript) are versioned.
 Supporting multiple versions simultaneously requires path & dependency management on the client side.
 This webserver feature provides an alternative model that allows you to wrap your Javascript (or other) resources in a bundle and let the OSGi framework take care of the dependency management that is then used by the webserver to do path management.

+%%% The last sentence is not clear.
+What gets used by the webserver to do path management?

+%%% What do you mean by "webserver feature" in the above text?
+ Are you referring to the service component presented on this page?
+ Karaf,for example has a specific meaning for "feature".
+Is there are specific meaning here?

 ## Example

 The bundle that requires a web resource: